tungnhs2014/Linux-Programming-2025-DevLinux/05-Thread/Exercise-3/README.md

 4. Repeat the above process **10 times** and print all the values read by the consumer.

 ## Hint
-- Use `thread_cond_wait` to make the consumer wait until it receives a signal from the producer indicating that the data is ready.
+- Use `pthread_cond_wait` to make the consumer wait until it receives a signal from the producer indicating that the data is ready.

 ---